senzhaocode/ScaR/README.md

               --anno /reference \
               --output output
   ```
-  * "perl /ScaR/select_read.pl" - the running path of ScaR in docker image (keep it as this path and never make change)
+  * "perl /ScaR/select_read.pl" - the running path of ScaR in docker image (NOTE: keep it as this path)
   * "/input_data_path/examples" - set the full path of input directory (it contains both raw reads and scaffold sequence files).
 Users need to define a new path for their own data.
   * "input/raw_1.fastq" - set the path of the R1 reads file in the input directory (relative path referring to input directory /input_data_path/examples).
-Users need to define file name of their own raw R1 read.
+Users need to define file name of their own R1 reads.
   * "input/raw_2.fastq" - set the path of the R2 reads file in the input directory (relative path referring to input directory /input_data_path/examples).
-Users need to define file name of their own raw R2 read.
+Users need to define file name of their own R2 reads.
   * "input/RCC1_ABHD12B_scaff_seq.fa" - set the path of scaffold sequence file (relative path referring to input directory /input_data_path/examples).
-Users need to define file name of their own scaffold sequence.
+Users need to define file name of their own scaffold sequences.
-  * "/reference" - set the path of reference and annotation files (NOTE: keep it as "/reference" and never make changes)
+  * "/reference" - the path of reference and annotation files in docker image (NOTE: keep it as "/reference")
   * "output" - set the output of ScaR running (relative path referring to the directory /input_data_path/examples).

   5.4.3 Run an example of `evaluate.pl` for summarizing the number of spanning and split reads across a cohort of samples: